 1. Start your journey

 Please do read as much as you can about us and the role before you apply.
-You will find lots of useful information across all of our websites but in particular our careers website.
+You will find lots of useful information across all of our websites and particular our careers website.
 We ask that you complete an online application and assessment and we promise, whether successful or not, that you will receive a feedback report.

 If you pass the initial screening, we will ask you to self-book onto an assessment centre.
-Don’t worry it will all make sense once you start the process!
+Don’t worry it will all make sense once you start the process.

 2. Assessment Centre

-3. Pre-Employment checks
+4. Pre-Employment checks

 More videos (click to play)

 As a company our number one priority is to maintain the safety and security of our people and our customers.
-The requirement to do thorough pre-employment checks on all new joiners is essential.
-We have specific regulatory requirements that apply to these checks as we are an aviation business and these may feel quite complex and time consuming.
+Pre-employment checks on all new joiners are essential.
+We have specific regulatory requirements that apply to these checks, as we are an aviation business.

-You will also need to apply for a Criminal Records Check (CRC) also known as a Disclosure Baring Service Certificate (DBSC) and an overseas CRC if you have lived overseas in the last 5 years.
-If an overseas criminal record certificate is over 10 weeks old but you have not returned to the country of issue it is valid, if you have revisited the country during this period it is no longer valid.
+You will also need to apply for a Criminal Records Check (CRC) also known as a Disclosure Baring Service Certificate (DBSC) and an overseas CRC if you have lived abroad in the last five years.
+If you already have an overseas criminal record certificate that is over 10 weeks old, it is valid if you have not returned to the country of issue to reside.

-Typically the CRC will take two weeks to be issued, the overseas CRC will vary from country to country.
-The Pre-employment checks for airside will typically take around 16 weeks, the time will vary depending on the number of jobs, or gaps we have to check, and validate.
+Typically, the CRC or DBSC will take two weeks to be issued, the overseas CRC will vary from country to country.
+The Pre-employment checks for airside will typically take around 16 weeks, the time will vary depending on the number of jobs, periods of education and gaps we have to check, and validate.

-We realise this sounds quite complex but we will work with you, and our 3rd Party suppliers to make sure the process is as seamless as possible.
+We will work with you, and our 3rd Party suppliers to make sure the process is as seamless as possible.
 Your help is vital, and much appreciated.